WouterVerleur/D-D-Charactersheets-and-battle-control/docs/index.md

   * Tells you the amount of health everybody has and the order their turns are.
 * Network connection
   * Allow the players to watch a part of your information on their own screen.
-  * They can only see the order, the health of frendly characters and character sheets of their own characters.
+  * They can only see the order, the health of friendly characters and character sheets of their own characters.
 * Compatible with most shared storage providers (Dropbox, one drive, etc.)
   * All information is stored in a set of folders.
   * Just change the storage location in the settings.
 * Dice rolling
-  * Both as a seperate view and from the character pages.
+  * Both as a separate view and from the character pages.
 * Quick lookup of information
   * Opens a relevant page in your browser.
   * The website can be set to one of the following:
     * dndbeyond.com
 	  * dnd5e.fandom.com
 	  * roll20.net
 * Encounter calculator
   * You can use the created characters in the build-in encounter calculator.
 * Exporting to a PDF & HTML
-  * For the player that don't want to use a laptop.
+  * For the players that don't want to use a laptop.
   * Custom build templates for this software.
 * Equipment Management
   * Add all types of equipment to your character and have the information ready to use.